yoyosource/BOTC-HomeBrew/Demon/Revenant/README.md

 In the day give players who spoke about the Revenant the "Spoke" reminder.

-In the night you visit the Revenant and ask him who he wants to kill, at the end of the night decide which players of the players who have the "Spoke" reminder shall die.
+In the night you visit the Revenant and ask him who he wants to kill, at the end of the night decide which player of the players who have the "Spoke" reminder shall die.

 ## Examples

 On the first day Julian constantly said Revenant.
-In the night the Jonas the Revenant decided to kill him so no one knows if one is actually in play.
+In the night Jonas the Revenant decided to kill him so no one knows if one is actually in play.

 Paul the Revenant kills Julian.
 Jonas and Julian both repeatedly said Revenant, the next day Julian and Jonas is announced dead.

 ## Tips and Tricks

 - If you notice someone saying the name of your role or something similar to it kill them in the night, you don't want the good team to immediately be aware of your presence.
-- When you think the good team is about to notice your presence kill a player who isn't saying the name of your role, perhaps you get a good amount of kills that way.
+- When you think the good team is about to notice your presence kill a player who isn't saying the name of your role, perhaps you get a second kill that way.

 ## How to fight the Revenant